UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 frequencies.
 This is for example very useful when it comes to calculating long term average, or going from hourly data to daily data.
-For the sake of the example we will continue to keep working with the same dataframe, but of course in the rest of you proffessional life you will more likely do this for real data.
+For the sake of the example we will continue to keep working with the same dataframe, but of course in the rest of you professional life you will more likely do this for real data.

 ``` python